 However, hopefully, you get the point.
 The food you eat is by far the best way to get the nutrition you need.
 But the issues mentioned above make this task, at best, challenging.
 Therefore, supplements are an option.
 Here are our supplement recommendations for the Conscious Evolution Lifestyle:

-Vitamin E is fat soluble and is, therefore, best absorbed when taken with a meal containing some healthy fat.
-When buying Vitamin E, always look for a brand that provides mixed tocopherols (including gamma-tocopherol), the Vitamin E with the best cancer-fighting properties.
+Vitamin E is fat-soluble and is, therefore, best absorbed when taken with a meal containing some healthy fat.
+When buying Vitamin E, always look for a brand that provides mixed tocopherols (including gamma-tocopherol), Vitamin E with the best cancer-fighting properties.
 Avoid the form of Vitamin E called alpha-tocopherol.
 This form is synthetic and lacks the vitamin's seven other compounds: three tocopherols (gamma, beta, and delta) and four tocotrienols.
-Some companies love to cut cost -- at your expense.
+Some companies love to cut costs -- at your expense.
 Don't fall for it.

 Fish Oil.
 From battling depression to protecting your heart and easing the pain of your joints, omega three fish oil is an all-star.
 Add it to your starting line-up.

 Melatonin.
 In addition to helping you fall into a deep, restorative sleep, this miracle hormone also promotes the release of Growth Hormone and is a potent antioxidant.
 Melatonin is produced and secreted by the pineal gland, and as with so many things, its production declines with age.
 Restoring it to youthful levels has resulted in many benefits.